-• Analyze the characteristics of leadership common to great military leaders and decision-making skills that are inbred and/or learned by the great leaders throughout military history.

-- Dissect and critique the American Revolution from its antecedents to its legacy including events leading to the revolt, Declaration of Independence, strategy and tactics, campaigns, and the aftermath of war on the new nation. - Discern and assess the political, economic, cultural, social, and military aspects of the Civil War specifically including their impact on causative factors, conduct of the war, and post-war aftermath. - Compare and contrast all theaters of World War II and events in Europe, Africa, the Middle East, Southeast and Southwest Asia, the Pacific, and Latin America as well as the role of diplomacy and strategy, the impact of war upon society, and the fighting on land, at sea, and in the air. - Examine the Cold War between the Soviet Union and the United States with emphasis on the actual scene of superpower conflict in the Third World and an analysis of the varied levels of power and their interrelationships that made the Cold War unique.
+- Analyze the characteristics of leadership common to great military leaders and decision-making skills that are inbred and/or learned by the great leaders throughout military history. - Dissect and critique the American Revolution from its antecedents to its legacy including events leading to the revolt, Declaration of Independence, strategy and tactics, campaigns, and the aftermath of war on the new nation. - Discern and assess the political, economic, cultural, social, and military aspects of the Civil War specifically including their impact on causative factors, conduct of the war, and post-war aftermath. - Compare and contrast all theaters of World War II and events in Europe, Africa, the Middle East, Southeast and Southwest Asia, the Pacific, and Latin America as well as the role of diplomacy and strategy, the impact of war upon society, and the fighting on land, at sea, and in the air. - Examine the Cold War between the Soviet Union and the United States with emphasis on the actual scene of superpower conflict in the Third World and an analysis of the varied levels of power and their interrelationships that made the Cold War unique.

-- MILH536 The American Revolution
+MILH536 The American Revolution 3

-- HIST552 Civil War: Seminal Event in American History
+HIST552 The Civil War: Seminal Event in American History 3

-- HIST558 The Great War
+HIST558 The Great War 3

-- HIST560 World War II in Context
+HIST560 World War II in Context 3

-- MILH621 The Cold War Era and Aftermath
+MILH621 The Cold War Era and Aftermath 3

-- MILH668 The War in Vietnam
+MILH668 The War in Vietnam 3

+Or select 1 course from the follo owing:

+HIST680 Special Topic: History 1

+HIST690 Independent Study: History 1

+Total Semester Hours 18

-- HIST680 Special Topic: History Students will need permission from the Department Chair to take this course. - HIST690 Independent Study Students will need permission from the Department Chair to take this course.
+Students will need permission from the Department Chair to take this course.